 ADA Catalog Resources

-- ADA Practical Guide to Dental Letters – You can build better customer relationships with sample content for new releases, blog posts, emails, Facebook and Twitter accounts, website content, and text messages, in addition to traditional letters.
+- Dental Communication: Letters, Templates, and Forms – You can build better customer relationships with sample content for emails, Facebook and Twitter accounts, website content, and text messages, in addition to traditional letters for patients, colleagues, vendors, and dental benefit plans.

-- ADA TV – Engage patients in your waiting room with ADA TV.
-ADA TV is a user-friendly, high-tech entertainment and marketing system for waiting rooms that empowers your dental practice to customize and stream content.
+- ADA TV – Transform your dental waiting room TV into a high-impact internet video streaming system.
+ADA TV is a user-friendly entertainment and marketing system that empowers your dental practice with customized streaming content that will educate, entertain, and promote your services.

-- ADA Patient Education brochures – ADA patient education brochures provide information that patients can carry with them.
-They help drive case acceptance, build practice loyalty and are written for easy understanding.
-Spanish-language and personalized brochures are also available.
+- ADA Patient Education Brochures – ADA Patient Education Brochures provide information that patients can take home with them.
+They help drive case acceptance, build practice loyalty, and are written for easy understanding.
+Brochures written in Spanish and in traditional Chinese are also available.
+You can also personalize your favorite brochures.

-AADOM members get 15% off all ADA Catalog products and if your dentist is an ADA member use the member login to take advantage of discounted pricing.
-Use code 19501 and order before 12/31/19.
-Visit ADAcatalog.org or call 800-947-4746.
+AADOM members get 15% off all ADA Catalog products.
+If your dentist is an ADA member, use the member login to take advantage of discounted pricing.
+Use code 20507 and order before 12/31/20.
+Visit ADAcatalog.org… This text opens a new tab to the official website… or call 800-947-4746.